TUW-GEO/eo-datascience-cookbook/README.md

 ## Structure

-This book comprises examples of datascience concerning Earth Observation (EO) data, including course material on remote sensing and data products produced by the TU Wien.
+This book comprises examples of data science concerning Earth Observation (EO) data, including course material on remote sensing and data products produced by the TU Wien.
 It also serves to showcase the data and services offered by the EODC, including a [STAC](https://docs.eodc.eu/services/stac.html) catalogue and a